nhcooper123/TeachingMaterials/README.md

 * 2017.
 Methods in Macroecology and Macroevolution module.
 Imperial and NHM MSc module.
-The link to the [course book is here](https://rawgit.com/nhcooper123/TeachingMaterials/master/MSc_Museum/MacroModule/_book/index.html).
+The link to the online course book is [here](https://rawgit.com/nhcooper123/macro-methods-module/master/MacroModule/_book/index.html).
+The materials for the course book can be found in this repo [https://github.com/nhcooper123/macro-methods-module].
 * 2016.
 GLMs in R workshop.
 BES Aquatic SIG (with David Orme).